Departments And Divisions

 - Professor of Neuropsychology (in Neurology, in Psychiatry, in the Gertrude H. Sergievsky Center and in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain) at CUMC

-- Chief, Neurocognitive Science Division, Department of Neurology
+- Chief, Cognitive Neuroscience Division, Department of Neurology

 Cognitive Reserve: I am interested in understanding why some individuals show more cognitive deficit than others given the same degree of brain pathology.
 My own research, and that of others in the field, has shown that aspects of life experience, such as educational or occupational attainment, can impart reserve against brain pathology, allowing some people to maintain function longer than others.
 Ongoing imaging studies are designed to explore how this "cognitive reserve" is implemented in the brain.